-Transition and Change – Transitional Wisdom we focus on transitions individuals and families experience related to aging or the care of a declining loved one.
+At Transitional Wisdom we focus on the changes and transitions individuals and families experience related to aging or the care of a declining loved one.

 - Planning for healthy aging

 - Coping with a life-threatening disease

 - Addressing issues associated with age-related decline for the individual and family

 - Resolving grief